spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registering-different-data-from-the-same-session.rst

                            -param step=1,type=seg,algo=centermass:step=2,type=seg,algo=bsplinesyn,slicewise=1,iter=3  \
                            -owarp warp_template2mt.nii.gz -qc ~/qc_singleSubj

-   # Input arguments:
+:Input arguments:
-   #   - i: Source image.
-Here, it is the PAM50 template taken from the SCT installation directory.
-The T2 version
-   #        of the template is used due to its similarity in contrast to the MT1 data.
+   - ``-i`` : Source image.
+Here, we select the T2 version of the PAM50 template, because the T2 contrast is the closest visual match to our MT1 data.
-   #   - iseg: Segmentation corresponding to the source image.
-Here, it is the segmented spinal cord volume from
+   - ``-iseg`` : Segmented spinal cord for the source image.
+Here, we use the PAM50 segmented spinal cord volume.
-   #           the PAM50 template, taken from the SCT installation directory.
-   #   - d: Destination image.
+   - ``-d`` : Destination image.
-   #   - dseg: Segmentation corresponding to the destination image.
+   - ``-dseg`` : Segmented spinal cord for the destination image.
-   #   - m: Mask image, which is used on the destination image to improve the accuracy over the region of interest.
+   - ``-m`` : Mask image.
+This is used on the destination image to improve the accuracy over the region of interest.
-   #   - initwarp: Initial warping field to apply to the source image.
-Here, we supply the 'warp_template2anat.nii.gz'
-   #               file that was generated in the previous tutorial.
-Because we begin with the 'Template->T2'
-   #               transform already applied, the warping field that is generated here will be 'Template->T2->MT1'
-   #               a.k.a.
-'Template->MT1'.
+   - ``-initwarp`` : Warping field used to initialize the source image.
+Here, we supply the ``warp_template2anat.nii.gz`` file that was generated in :ref:`registration-to-template`.
+Because we start with the ``Template->T2`` transformation already applied, the resulting warping field will represent ``Template->T2->MT1``.
+By comparison, if we registered ``Template->MT1`` directly, the warping field could differ from the previous T2 registration.
+So, specifying ``-initwarp`` ensures that your registration is more consistent across contrasts.
-   #   - param: Here, we will tweak the default registration parameters to specify a different nonrigid deformation.
-   #            The important change is 'algo=centermass': Because the template object is already "preregistered"
-   #            from the previous tutorial (see '-initwarp'), the benefits of the default 'algo=centermassrot' have
-   #            already been applied.
-So, we specify 'algo=centermass' in step 1 to exclude the unnecessary rotation.
+   - ``-param`` : Here, we will tweak the default registration parameters to specify a different nonrigid deformation.
+The important change is ``algo=centermass``.
+Because the template object is already "preregistered" from the previous tutorial (using ``-initwarp``), the benefits of the default ``algo=centermassrot`` have already been realized.
+So, we specify a different algorithm in step 1 to exclude the unnecessary rotation.
-   #   - owarp: The name of the output warping field.
-This is optional.
-If not supplied, the filename would be
-   #            generated from the filenames '-i' and '-d', which in this case would be 'warp_PAM50_t22mt1.nii.gz'.
+   - ``-owarp`` : The name of the output warping field.
+This is optional, and is only specified here to make the output filename a little clearer.
+By default, the filename would be automatically generated from the filenames ``-i`` and ``-d``, which in this case would be the (less clear) ``warp_PAM50_t22mt1.nii.gz``.
-   #   - qc: Directory for Quality Control reporting.
+   - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

-   # Output files/folders:
+:Output files/folders:
-   #   - mt1_reg.nii.gz: TODO: Empty file.
-How to explain?
-   #   - PAM50_t2_reg.nii.gz: The PAM50 template image, registered to the space of the MT1 image.
+   - ``PAM50_t2_reg.nii.gz`` : The PAM50 template image, registered to the space of the MT1 image.
-   #   - warp_template2mt.nii.gz: The warping field to transform the PAM50 template to the MT1 space.
+   - ``warp_template2mt.nii.gz`` : The warping field to transform the PAM50 template to the MT1 space.

 .. _mt-registraton-without-anat: